mikerashoo/tauri-nextjs-template/README.md

-# Next.js Template with pnpm, TailwindCSS, and TypeScript
+# Next.js and Tauri Template with pnpm, TailwindCSS, and TypeScript

-This is a customizable Next.js template set up with **pnpm**, **TailwindCSS**, and **TypeScript**.
+This is a customizable Next.js and Tauri v2 template set up with **pnpm**, **TailwindCSS**, and **TypeScript**.
 It includes a well-structured `src` folder to streamline development for modern web applications.

 ---